microsoft/rag-experiment-accelerator/README.md

 - Find the best combination of hyperparameters.
 - Generate detailed reports and visualizations from experiment results.

+## Latest changes

+18 March 2024 - Content sampling has been added.
+This functionality will allow the dataset to be sampled by a specified percentage.
+The data is clustered by content and then the sample percentage is taken across each cluster to attempt even distribution of the sampled data.

+This is done to ensure representative results in the sample that one would get across the entire dataset.

+**Note**: It is recommended to rebuild your environment if you have used this tool before due to new dependencies.

 ## Features

 The **RAG Experiment Accelerator** is config driven and offers a rich set of features to support its purpose: